michael-savo/FPGA-MIPS-Microprocessor-CPE-487/README.md

 Also, `VGA_Sync.vhd` and `VGA_top.vhd` are originally from Lab 3.
 They were copied and pasted in full and were barely changed over the course of this project.

 ## Code Organization

-Describe how the repository is organized.

-Fill in the purpose of each major file/folder:

 ```txt
 /